joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 <img src="TechSolution/GUI/Mobile/mainScreen.png" style="zoom:15%"/>

 From here you can either close the app and leave it running in the background, or browse files.
-If you close the app completely, the app on the PC locks. **NOTE TO MR REGHIF: I will make a YouTube video here at some point showing the full process.
-Btw have a nice christmas.**
+If you close the app completely, the app on the PC locks.

 Here is what the app looks like while you are browsing files: